Niger

-It is listed in the least developed countries group and is also one of the poorest countries in the world by GDP per capita.
-Some non-desert portions of the country underwent periodic drought and desertification.
-The economy is concentrated around subsistence agriculture, with some export agriculture in the more fertile south, and export of raw materials, including uranium ore.
-It faces challenges to development due to its landlocked position, desert terrain, higher fertility rates without birth control and resulting population growth.
+The Hausa are the country's largest ethnic group, making up more than half the population.
+Hausa is the country's official and the most spoken language; ten indigenous languages have the status of national language.
+According to the UN's Multidimensional Poverty Index (MPI) report of 2023, Niger is one of the poorest countries in the world.
+Some non-desert portions of the country undergo periodic drought and desertification.
+The economy is concentrated around subsistence agriculture, with some export agriculture in the less arid south, and the export of raw materials, including uranium ore.
+It faces challenges to development due to its landlocked position, desert terrain, low literacy rate, jihadist insurgencies, and the world's highest fertility rates due to birth control not being used and the resulting rapid population growth.